netdata/netdata/registry/README.md

 Netdata provides distributed monitoring.

 Traditional monitoring solutions centralize all the data to provide unified dashboards across all servers.
-Before netdata, this was the standard practice.
+Before Netdata, this was the standard practice.
 However it has a few issues:

 1. due to the resources required, the number of metrics collected is limited.
 1. for the same reason, the data collection frequency is not that high, at best it will be once every 10 or 15 seconds, at worst every 5 or 10 mins.